List of Double the Fist episodes: Episode 3: Fistathlon

 Steve pits the Fist team against each other in attempt to make sport more fistworthy.
 The first sport is golf; each contestant tees off as usual in a game of golf, but Panda is hidden somewhere on the course, armed with a Glock.
 Panda eliminates Rod and Womp (after teaching Womp to hit the ball off the tee) before they can get their ball into the hole; Mephisto then kills Panda with a knife.
 Mephisto triumphantly drops his ball into the hole, but does not receive any points because he was supposed to hit it in.
 The second game is clay pigeon shooting: each contestant is charged with making what Steve thinks is a boring sport into something more exciting.
 Womp decides to vary the angle at which the clay pigeons are launched, but some of them end up being directed at him, and he is pelted by them.
 Rodd decides to have targets that shoot back, and is killed by one.
 Mephisto decides that he will be launched (by catapult) as he attempts to shoot at a stationary clay pigeon on the ground; however, he shoots too late and misses.
 No one receives any points.
 Several more events are briefly summarized, including "Breast Stroke" (stroking a strangers breasts) bowling, the "fire sprint" (which resulted in all of the contestants exploding), and the smorgasbord event, which Womp won by eating 17 courses.
-The final challenge is a 'steeple chase', a run along the highway, over a space/time vortex, and through a "trap canyon" (basically a maze full of trapdoors, swinging blades, and spikes).
+The final challenge is a 'steeplechase', a run along the highway, over a space/time vortex, and through a "trap canyon" (basically a maze full of trapdoors, swinging blades, and spikes).
 The Womp gets off to a slow start and falls into the vortex; because the vortex transports him 5 minutes back in time, it effectively clones him.
 Womp falls in several times, so there end up being quite a few clones of him.
 Mephisto and Rod reach the trap canyon first, but are both quickly dispatched by it.
 The Womps get to the trap canyon, and by sheer numbers, one manages to get to the end.
 The Womp is declared the overall winner of the Fistahlon, and is granted the privilege of climbing "Mount Fistus" (a nondescript hill).
 This episode also divulges Mephisto's hatred of road safety campaigns and could be the first appearance of Blue Womp.
-The special features on the DVD of season 1 reveal that another sport, sprinting, was intended to be satired; however, there was a significant pyrotechnic mishap and the scene had to be cut.
+The special features on the DVD of season 1 reveal that another sport, sprinting, was intended to be satirized; however, there was a significant pyrotechnic mishap and the scene had to be cut.
 First aired 4 June 2004.